solid-design-system/solid/.changeset/violet-bulldogs-draw.md

 Improve sd-expandable spacings according to design.
 Improve sd-expandable a11y:

-- Reorder of sd-expandable dom order. (button first so it is targetable by keyboard first)
+- Reorder elements in the DOM (button first so it is targetable by keyboard on first tab)
-- Improvement of the sd-expandable template labels
+- Improved template labels
-- Added accessibility hints to sd-expandable
+- Added accessibility hints